-- 1. At least 51% of the UCITS fund's assets must be invested in equities of European issuers.
+- 1. At least 51% of the UCITS fund's assets must be invested in equities.
+The securities to be included in the UCITS fund shall originate from companies from a variety of different industrial sectors and be from companies that offer favorable growth and earnings prospects over a longer term on the basis of their configuration and structure.
 Securities purchased under repurchase agreements shall be attributed to the investment limits of article 206 (1) through (3) KAGB. - 2.
-Up to 49% of the UCITS fund's assets may be invested in other securities according to article 26, no. 1, of the Special Terms and Conditions of Investment.
-Securities purchased under repurchase agreements shall be attributed to the investment limits of article 206 (1) through (3) KAGB. - 3.
-Up to 20% of the UCITS fund's assets may be invested in interest-bearing securities.
-Promissory note loans shall be attributed to the investment limit applicable for interest-bearing securities.
-Convertible debentures and warrant-linked bonds do not constitute interest-bearing securities as defined in sentence 1.
+Up to 10% of the UCITS fund's assets may be invested in all permissible investment fund units in accordance with article 8 (1) of the General Terms and Conditions of Investment.
+Investment fund units purchased under repurchase agreements shall be attributed to the investment limits of articles 207 and 210 (3) KAGB.

-- 4. Up to 10% of the UCITS fund's assets may be invested in all permissible investment fund units in accordance with article 8 (1) of the General Terms and Conditions of Investment.
-Investment fund units purchased under repurchase agreements shall be attributed to the investment limits of articles 207 and 210 (3) KAGB. - 5.
-At least 51% of the UCITS fund's assets must be invested in assets that comply with the environmental and social characteristics, and/or the sustainable investment criteria.
+3. At least 51% of the UCITS fund's assets must be invested in assets that comply with the environmental and social characteristics, and/or the sustainable investment criteria.